mano82/Shadowdark-1/Rules/3) Characters/Ancestry/Human.md

+---
+ancestry: human
+tags: ancestry
+---
-*Bold, adaptable, and diverse people who learn quickly and accomplish mighty deeds.
+*Bold, adaptable, and diverse people who learn quickly and accomplish mighty deeds.*

 You know the Common language and one additional common language (pg.
 32).